ReScience/ReScience-article-2/cover-letter-pnas.md

 Publishing the software is not a sufficient solution either.
 Much research software is hard to understand and hard to use.
 Moreover, it is very difficult to judge if it actually corresponds to the published method summary.
+Finally, given today's state of the art, software ceases to work after a few years.
+Encoding scientific models in software is therefore not sustainable.

-The best technique we have today to validate computational methods is an independent reimplementation by another team, based on the published method summary.
+The best technique we have today to validate computational methods is an independent reimplementation by a different team, based only on the published method summary.
 If this independently developed software replicates the results of the original one, many mistakes commonly made in computational science can be excluded.
 The trust in the correctness of the results can be increased further by subjecting the independent reimplementation to peer review.
+From the point of view of sustainability, the success of an independent reimplementation proves that the original method summary is correct and sufficient.

 ReScience makes two important contributions that traditional scientific journals cannot offer.
 First, it provides a venue for